-When using Trend Micro Incorporated virus scan software
+When using Trend Micro ServerProtect

 Configuring the environment for the scan server If the scan server runs Windows Server 2008 R2, a memory leak might occur on the server.
 Download the fix KB2647452 from the Microsoft website and apply the fix.
 For details, refer to the following web page of the Microsoft website: